-- a. the law: the law on higher education and academic research (WHW, Wet op het hoger onderwijs en wetenschappelijk onderzoek); - b. student: the person registered at the university to receive instruction and/or take examinations that are part of the program; - c. propaedeutic phase: the propaedeutic phase of the Bachelor's program, referred to in article 7.8 of the law (WHW); - d. post-propaedeutic phase: that part of the Bachelor's program that follows the propaedeutic phase.; - e. course: a unit of study in the program, in the sense intended by the law; - f. practical: a practical exercise, as referred to in article 7.13 of the law, in one of the following forms: - the writing of a thesis or concluding essay - the writing of a paper or a test design - the execution of a research assignment - participation in fieldwork or an excursion - doing an internship - participation in any other educational activity that is aimed at acquiring particular skills: - g. final examination: the Bachelor's exam of the program; - h. semester: segment of the academic year, starting on Monday in the week of 1 September and terminating no later than 31 January, or starting no later than 1 February and terminating on 31 August.
-At least one week in both semesters must be scheduled for examinations and re-sits, where the planning must be such that the student who qualifies for a warning in the first semester, as mentioned in Article 7.8b WHW, will receive it in time and, furthermore, there will be sufficient time in the second semester for a timely performance of the necessary actions regarding the binding study recommendation (in Dutch BSA: Binding Study Advice/Bindend Studie Advies);
+- a. the law: the law on higher education and academic research (WHW, Wet op het hoger onderwijs en wetenschappelijk onderzoek); - b. student: the person registered at the university to receive instruction and/or take examinations that are part of the program; - c. propaedeutic phase: the propaedeutic phase of the Bachelor's program, referred to in article 7.8 of the law (WHW); - d. post-propaedeutic phase: that part of the Bachelor's program that follows the propaedeutic phase.; - e. course: a unit of study in the program, in the sense intended by the law; - f. final examination: the Bachelor's exam of the program; - g. semester: segment of the academic year, starting on Monday in the week of 1 September and terminating no later than 31 January, or starting no later than 1 February and terminating on 31 August.
+At least one week in both semesters must be scheduled for examinations and re-sits, where the planning must be such that the student who qualifies for a warning in the first semester, as mentioned in Article 7.8b WHW, will receive it in time and, furthermore, there will be sufficient time in the second semester for a timely performance of the necessary actions regarding the binding study recommendation (in Dutch BSA: Binding Study Advice/Bindend Studie Advies); - h.

-- i.
 EC (European Credits): credit points in accordance with the European Credit Transfer System.
 EC-points (or EC) should be read as ECTS-credits.
-1 ECTS-credit = 28 hours of study; - j. examination: the test of the student's knowledge, insight and skills as referred to in article 7.10.1 of the law, part of every course of the program, and the assessment of results of this test.
-The assessment concerns: - answering a set of questions, orally or in writing - the translation or transcript of a text - a report of activities performed, in writing or orally (paper, essay and oral presentation) - the Bachelor's concluding essay; - k.
+1 ECTS-credit = 28 hours of study; - examination: the test of the student's knowledge, insight and skills as referred to in article 7.10.1 of the law, part of every course of the program, and the assessment of results of this test.
+The assessment concerns: - answering a set of questions, orally or in writing - the translation or transcript of a text - a report of activities performed, in writing or orally (paper, essay and oral presentation)

+- the Bachelor's concluding essay; - j.
 Pre-Master's program: the educational track that prepares a student for the corresponding Master's program.